Writing-with-Digital-Technologies-f15/responses/wk2/team2/2015-09-13-AnnaIrish.md

 Haas describes that oversimplifying technology neglets a deeper understanding of it and dismisses comlpex ideas that can be used to compare old and new technologies.
 Hass draws from Lev Vygotsky's concepts of literacy technologies to make a point that different technology is linked with the culture and history of its time.
 Therefore, no technology is necessarily better than another and literacy technology is not getting better or worse.

-_<table>ing the grid_ by Bradley Dilger:
+_tableing the grid_ by Bradley Dilger:

-In _<table>ing the grid_, Dilger mentions a brief history of the unstandardized, chaotic Internet before <table> came out. <table> markdown influenced early design styles and international styles, allowing for pages to be sized according to their contents.
-Thanks to <table>, the grid became the popular layout on many websites including Facebook, CNN, Wikipedia, etc. As the Web advanced, CSS became a language for visual design, straying away from HTML, but still resonating with <table>'s grid-based deisigns.
+In _tableing the grid_, Dilger mentions a brief history of the unstandardized, chaotic Internet before <table> came out. <table> markdown influenced early design styles and international styles, allowing for pages to be sized according to their contents.
+Thanks to table, the grid became the popular layout on many websites including Facebook, CNN, Wikipedia, etc. As the Web advanced, CSS became a language for visual design, straying away from HTML, but still resonating with table's grid-based deisigns.

 _The future of layout with CSS: Grid Layouts_ by Patrick Brosset: